qgrid/qgrid.github.io/source/feature/data-columns.md

 ## Use Grid Model to add columns

-Two previous example are nothing more than wrappers to fill in the data model with list of columns.
-Another way to do it, to use the q-grid model directly.
+Two previous examples are nothing more than wrappers to fill in the data model with a list of columns.
+Low-level way to add some columns is to use the q-grid model directly.

 ```typescript
 import { GridComponent } from 'ng2-qgrid';